 What Is Stamp Duty and How Much Do You Pay?

-Stamp Duty must be paid when purchasing a property of land in England and Northern Ireland.
-This tax applies when you buy a residential or commercial property above a certain price threshold.
+Stamp Duty Land Tax (SDLT) is a tax paid when purchasing property or land in England and Northern Ireland.
+You must pay SDLT when buying a residential or commercial property above certain price thresholds.

 A Guide to Stamp Duty